 - Vascular and interventional radiology

 Educational facilities include a newly designed study room with six computer workstations.
-Daily conferences take place in our recently remodeled resident conference room, with projection capability allowing cases to be viewed directly from our PACS system or from other electronic media.
-Teaching conferences consist of two daily noontime conferences, weekly seminars, and approximately 25 clinical conferences conducted by faculty each week.
+Daily conferences take place in our recently remodeled resident conference room, with projection capability allowing cases to be viewed directly from our PACS or from other electronic media.
+Teaching conferences consist of daily noontime conferences, weekly seminars, and approximately 25 clinical conferences conducted by faculty each week.
 Grand Rounds and Research Conferences are scheduled on a regular basis.
 A required radiological physics and radiation biology course with practicum is held two hours per week in the first year.
-Residents also attend a Review Course in Radiation Physics held in August and the University of Chicago Radiology Review Course in the Spring.
+Residents also attend a Review Course in Radiation Physics held in August and the University of Chicago Radiology Review Course in the spring.
 Residents are provided with a shared office & lounge, adjacent locker room and on-call room with access to the PACS system when on call.

 Although our primary goal is to train outstanding clinical radiologists, as a world-class academic institution, teaching and research are fundamental components of our program; we are particularly proud of the large number of trainees who choose to continue their careers in academic medicine.
-All trainees are encouraged to participate in research activities, and dedicated time is provided to motivated residents for this purpose.
+All trainees are encouraged to participate in research activities, and dedicated time and funding is provided to motivated residents for this purpose.
 Publication and presentation at national meetings is also encouraged.
 A broad range of research activity is under way in the department; a sampling of some of our internationally recognized research sections can be obtained by clicking here.

 The Diagnostic Radiology Residency program was surveyed by the ACGME in April 2010 and received full continued accreditation for five years in November 2010.
+The program received continued accreditation for an additional five year in February 2015.